 Use this text in press releases, organization newsletters, and social posts:

-No Quarry on Homestead is a grassroots coalition of residents in Southwest Allen County, Indiana opposing the proposed rezoning of 1,600 acres on Homestead Road for a limestone quarry, asphalt plant, and concrete batching plant.
+No Quarry on Homestead is a grassroots coalition of residents in Southwest Allen County, Indiana opposing Heritage Group's acquisition of ~1604 acres on Homestead Road — with ~710 acres proposed for industrial and quarry operations including a limestone quarry, asphalt plant, and concrete batching plant.
 The proposal, filed by US Aggregates (a Heritage Group subsidiary), would bring 80–100 years of heavy industrial operations to a corridor bordering neighborhoods, schools, hospitals, and Eagle Marsh — the largest inland urban wetland restoration in Allen County.

-No Quarry on Homestead is a community-led coalition of Southwest Allen County residents, parents, teachers, and healthcare workers opposing a proposed industrial rezoning that would bring a 1,600-acre limestone quarry, asphalt plant, and concrete batching plant to Homestead Road — less than two miles from multiple residential neighborhoods, schools, and the IU Health hospital campus.
-The application, filed by US Aggregates (a subsidiary of Indianapolis-based The Heritage Group), has not yet been approved; a resubmission deadline is April 7, 2026.
-Over 3,000 residents signed an opposing petition in under three days.
+No Quarry on Homestead is a community-led coalition of Southwest Allen County residents, parents, teachers, and healthcare workers opposing Heritage Group's acquisition of ~1604 acres on Homestead Road — with ~710 acres proposed for industrial and quarry operations including a limestone quarry, asphalt plant, and concrete batching plant — less than two miles from multiple residential neighborhoods, schools, and the IU Health hospital campus.
+The application, filed by US Aggregates (a subsidiary of Indianapolis-based The Heritage Group), was deemed complete by Allen County planning staff in April 2026 and placed on the agenda; a joint public hearing is scheduled for May 26, 2026.
+No approvals have been issued.
+Over 9,500+ residents have signed an opposing petition.
 Learn more at noquarryonhomestead.com or follow #NoQuarryOnHomestead.

 📊 Key Facts